 None of this is inevitable.
 By taking action now we can save and improve thousands of lives.
-The Scottish Government has made welcome commitments to tackle the burden caused by alcohol and to improve access to treatment and support for recovery but now more than ever these promises must be fulfilled.
-Four years on from the launch of Scotland's Alcohol Framework in November 2018, it is time for renewed focus on both prevention and treatment.
+The Scottish Government has made welcome commitments to tackle the burden caused by alcohol10 and to improve access to treatment and support for recovery11 but now more than ever these promises must be fulfilled.
+Almost five years on from the launch of Scotland's Alcohol Framework in November 2018, it is time for renewed focus on both prevention and treatment.

-The Rights, Respect and Recovery Action Plan 2019-21, identified improving access to treatment and recovery services as a priority.
+The Rights, Respect and Recovery Action Plan 2019-21,12 identified improving access to treatment and recovery services as a priority.
 Yet, as outlined in the next section, action to date is not proportionate to the scale of the problems we face, particularly in light of the pandemic.
 In fact, in the Emergency Budget Review 2022-23 equality and fairness evidence summary, stated: "Budget savings will mean the work that can be taken forward to develop alcohol treatment targets and reviewing how alcohol brief interventions are delivered across Scotland will be delivered at a slower pace".

-There has been some progress on prevention, notably with minimum unit price having delivered a 3% reduction in alcohol consumption and having saved 268 lives a year, demonstrating that population measures work.
+There has been some progress on prevention, notably with minimum unit price having delivered a 3% reduction in alcohol consumption13 and reduced alcohol deaths by an estimated 13.4%,14 demonstrating that population measures work.
 Further action is promised, with a review of the minimum unit price level over coming months and the recent consultation on restrictions on alcohol marketing.
 However, there has been limited progress to date on ensuring health information on alcohol product labels, the provision of high-quality substance use education programmes in schools that are independent of industry, and in ensuring the licensing system delivers for public health.